How To Analyze A Poem (Examples, Worksheet Questions and Tips)

 Researching About The Poet Can Help You To Analyze A Poem

 A little extra research about a poet and their life can go a long way in improving your understanding of their poetry.
 Take some time to read up on the context.
-You’ll be better equipped to write a thorough analysis of the poem.
+You’ll be better equipped on how to write a case study analysis of the poem.

 Poetry analysis questions to ask about context: